thilina-dev22/PrajaShakthi-VDP-Form/VERCEL_DEPLOYMENT_GUIDE.md

 **Important:** After adding environment variables, redeploy the backend!

+Local development shortcut: copy `PrajaShakthi-VDP-Form-backend/.env.example` to `.env` and fill in the values.
+Do not commit `.env`.

 #### 4. Note Your Backend URL
 After deployment, you'll get a URL like:
 ```